5 Must-Know Facts Before Frosting Your Dog!

 Canine Obesity

-In America, a concerning percentage of dogs are overweight, largely due to poor diet quality and lack of exercise.
-Frosting, high in sugar and calories, contributes significantly to this issue.
+In the United States, many dogs face weight issues due to poor diet and lack of exercise.
+Frosting, packed with sugar and calories, contributes to this problem. 🐾

 Other diseases: